MindTwister/pyGitDeploy/README.md

 * Add named deployments
  * Named deployments should work as aliases for different servers; `git deploy staging` `git deploy production`
 * Bind a specific branch to a named deployment to merge config changes. (merge staging branch with current THEN upload)
-* Make the verbosity optional
+* Verbosity levels
+* Document command line options

 Thanks:
 -------